1raya/Deep-Learning-Techniques-for-Weeds-Detection/README.md

 * The findings indicated that YOLOv7 outperformed other models, showcasing its better performance based on mAP.

 * Collect new dataset from okra and eggplant fields.
 Retrain best model with on our dataset.

+This repository contains all the codes written and implemented for the paper: 'Weed Detection Using Yolo Networks Based on RGB Images'
+If you find this code useful in your research and development, please reference this repository or the paper.
+This repository is under a GNU General Public License v2.0 (see included "LICENSE" file).